Thursday 20 February 2025

 |

-Mr Hoenig moved: That standing and sessional orders be suspended to permit: (1) That the time allocated for Government Business be extended until the consideration of any LC messages regarding Government Business is concluded.
+Mr Hoenig moved: That standing and sessional orders be suspended to permit: (1) If any messages from the Legislative Council regarding Government Business are received before or during private members statements, business before the House to be interrupted, for the consideration of the messages forthwith, and to resume once the consideration of the messages has concluded.
 (2) The House to continue to sit after the conclusion of private members statements to consider any messages from the Legislative Council regarding Government Business, including the option for the Speaker to leave and resume the Chair on the ringing of one long bell, with the House to adjourn without motion moved once consideration of the messages has concluded.
-(3) If any messages from the Legislative Council regarding Government Business are received before or during private members statements, for business before the House to be interrupted, for the consideration of the messages forthwith, and to resume once the consideration of the messages has concluded.

 | Agreed to.